Nahuas I

 FAQ

-Does the relic placement ability mean there will be 3 extra relics in the game?
+Does the relic placement ability create extra relics beyond the normal count?

-No, at most 1 extra.
-The game should have [number of players + 1] relics total.
-Relics you place through this ability come from the same pool.
-However, if all normal relics have already been placed and one unexplored province remains without a relic, your ability could add one additional relic beyond the usual count.
+Not usually.
+Relics come from the same pool.
+However, if all normal relics have been placed and an unexplored province remains without one, your ability could add one beyond the usual count.

-Two benefits: first, you can use that action cube again this round, at the cost of your units.
-Second, removing a cube from a player mat area means your next action there costs fewer cubes — potentially allowing a 1-cube action where it previously would have cost more.
+Two benefits: you can use that action cube again this round, and removing it from a player mat area means your next action there costs fewer cubes.
+Target peasants stuck in city hexes where they cannot gather.

 I cannot recruit Spearmen, but can I gain them from an event?

 Yes.
 "Recruit" and "gain" are different game terms.
-Your restriction prevents recruiting Spearmen as an action, but effects that say "gain" bypass this restriction entirely.
+Your restriction prevents recruiting as an action, but effects that say "gain" bypass this restriction.